 Chief Winemaker/General Manager, Bill Sneddon began his winemaking career as a trainee winemaker at Allandale in 1983 and went on to complete a Bachelor of Applied Science (Oenology) at Charles Sturt University.
 In 1986 he became the winery’s second ever Chief Winemaker/GM.
 With Bill at the helm, the success of Chardonnay continued with international accolades, trophies from major Australian wine shows, and being named Winestate Chardonnay of the Year.

 Alongside Chardonnay, Allandale has also built an enviable reputation over the years for producing some of Australia’s finest Semillon, often taking the trophy at respected wine shows around the country and regularly appearing in Winestate Magazine’s Top 40 Wines in Australia.

 In January 2016 Allandale was purchased by the Lee and Leung families, who the winery has had quite a long association with as their Hong Kong wine distributors.
-The winery and all the staff has remained unchanged.
-Together they are committed to sustaining the fine service and quality of products on which Allandale has gained its reputation for almost four decades.
+They have continued to employ all of the same local Hunter Valley based staff & management, buy grapes from the same small grape growers from around Australia and have all the wines made onsite by the same winemaking team that have been making Allandale wines for decades.
+Together they are committed to sustaining the fine service and quality of products on which Allandale has gained its reputation for over 40 years.